szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Holy Sword of Tyr affect all evil (1319) (BG2EE EET)

-Self-explanatory.
+Additionally, it acts as a +5 weapon for the purposes of what *evil* creatures it can hit.
 I also removed in the description the weird preamble that includes the first sentence of the general description of long swords.
 Seems lazy, and perhaps a mistake.

 ### Make Hindo's Doom a +4 and +5 weapon and inflict extra damage to undead (1341) (BG2EE EET)